Promoting human rights in the Mediterranean through young people’s digital and artistic practices

 - Launch of the first cycle of activities of the Tae’thir project (02.2024 – 10.2025)

-The first cycle of activities of the Tae’thir project, running from February 2024 to October 2025, was launched during a webinar on 22 February 2024, bringing together participants, members of the project consortium (cf. consortium brief below) and members of the advisory board.
+The first cycle of activities of Tae’thir project, running from February 2024 to October 2025, was launched during a webinar on 22 February 2024, bringing together participants, members of the project consortium (cf. consortium brief below) and members of the advisory board.
 This event provided an opportunity to discuss the various project stakeholders and clarify everyone’s expectations and needs.

 The online training/reflection cycle led by the Cairo Institute for Human Rights Studies (CIHRS) began on 6 March 2024 for a period of 5 months.
 The aim of this activity is to provide participants with an in-depth understanding of human rights issues, focusing on the themes of patriarchy, criticism and censorship.
 The cycle aims to raise participants’ awareness of current human rights issues, equip them with theoretical and practical knowledge, and encourage critical reflection on these issues and their links to art and content creation.
 It also provides a platform for participants to exchange and share experiences on these issues.